Click here to listen to a reading of this blog:

-I’ve also heard before from thyroid patients that they found sensitives to food such as gluten, dairy, eggs etc. caused them some hair loss, and eliminating it from their diet helped it to regrow but also become stronger and better in quality.
+I’ve also heard from thyroid patients who found sensitivities to food such as gluten, dairy, eggs etc. caused them hair loss, but eliminating them from their diet helped hair to regrow but also become stronger and better in quality.

 Low Stomach Acid

 Low levels of stomach acid, commonly experienced among thyroid patients and especially those on T4-only medications, can contribute to hair loss.
 This is due to stomach acid aiding your ability to digest crucial nutrients and protein used in hair growth.